adamthefoster/adam-foster/projects.md

 layout: default
 ---

-## Projects
+# Projects

+***

-Below you will find a list of my current and past archives realate work.
+A list of some current and past archives realate work.

 *  ## [Virtual restoration of color faded objects](./virtual-restoration-of-color-faded-objects.html)